HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Every byte of a web page needs to be stored somewhere, and with the nature of how the web works, that usually means being stored in multiple locations

 It starts with the web server itself.
 Pure storage space remains relatively small in cost per Gigabyte, depending on the type of storage.
-For example, Google's cloud storage is somewhere between [$0.02 & $0.03 per month in North America](https://cloud.google.com/storage/pricing#north-america) or $0.006 and $0.025 in Europe.
+For example, Google's cloud storage is somewhere between [$0.02 and $0.03 per month in North America](https://cloud.google.com/storage/pricing#north-america) or $0.006 and $0.025 in Europe.
 Resources stored in memory on a webserver versus on disk for faster access will ramp up in cost far faster than one that lives on disk.

 There can be multiple copies of the same resource too, spread across a number of intermediate caches, and even spread across multiple data centers if a CDN when edge caching is employed.

 The second part of the equation is these resources also need to be stored on the user's device when they access a page.
 Lower-end devices, particularly mobile ones, may be far more restricted as to how much they can hold.
 Pushing large payloads can overwhelm storage capacity, pushing other valuable resources to be purged from the cache.
 This can lead to additional costs and performance hits when navigating to a new page that would have reused those resources.

-The best way to optimize the transmission of resources is serving small resources.
-In case that is difficult to achieve, using preconnect, preload and Priority Hints can help with managing the order resources are loaded on page.

 ### Transmission